peteryuX/arcface-tf2/README.md

 ## Installation
 :pizza:

-Create a new python virtual environment by [Anaconda](https://www.anaconda.com/) or just use pip in your python environment as following.
+Create a new python virtual environment by [Anaconda](https://www.anaconda.com/) or just use pip in your python environment and then clone this repository as following.

 ### Conda
 ```bash